mjdamgaard/UP-Web-Project/README.md

 eye an opportunity to make more money at the cost of its users.

 So there is plenty of reasons to be excited and wanting to support and take part in this project.
-Both simply for the thrill of it, but also because having been an early contributor will be valuable in terms of PR (for sponsors) or in terms of recognition (for individual contributors).
+First of all simply for the thrill of it, but also because having been an early contributor will be valuable in terms of PR (for sponsors) or in terms of recognition (for individual contributors).
-And in the case of individual contributors, if the project really takes off and people start donating via the mentioned user-to-user donating system, it might also pay to have been part of giving the early contributions to the project that made it take off in the first place!
+And in the case of individual contributors, if the project really takes off and people start donating via the mentioned user-to-user donating system, it might also pay to have been part of the early contributors that made the project take off in the first place!